Prediction Markets Are Better Than News for Energy Bets

 • Permitting approval odds (will the Mountain Valley Pipeline complete?)

-• Regional infrastructure milestones (new datacenter announcements)
+• Regional infrastructure milestones (new data center announcements)

 • Carbon pricing trajectories (will EU ETS hit €100?)